punit0087/Inc-siVAT/README.md

 Please cite the following paper when using inc-siVAT code or any of its subrotines.

-Rathore, P., Kumar, D., Bezdek, J. C., Rajasegarar, S., Palaniswami, M.(2019).
-Visual Structure Assessment and Anomaly Detection for High-Velocity Data Streams, under review in IEEE Transactions on Cybernetics.
-(Please ask the full citation detail of this paper if it is not updated here)
+Rathore, P., Kumar, D., Bezdek, J. C., Rajasegarar, S., Palaniswami, M.(2020).
+Visual Structure Assessment and Anomaly Detection for High-Velocity Data Streams, Accepted in IEEE Transactions on Cybernetics, 2020.
+(In Press)